Papaverine

 Papaverine (Latin papaver, "poppy") is an opium alkaloid antispasmodic drug, used primarily in the treatment of visceral spasms and vasospasms (especially those involving the intestines, heart, or brain), occasionally in the treatment of erectile dysfunction and acute mesenteric ischemia.
 While it is found in the opium poppy, papaverine differs in both structure and pharmacological action from the analgesic morphine and its derivatives (such as codeine).

-In addition to opium, papaverine is purported to be present in high concentrations in star gooseberry.
+One study has suggested that excessive consumption of uncooked katuk leaves can cause lung damage due to the high concentrations of papaverine present.

 History

 Capsule of Papaver somniferum showing latex (opium) exuding from incision.
 Papaverine occurs naturally in opium.

 Papaverine was discovered in 1848 by Georg Merck (1825–1873).
 Merck was a student of the German chemists Justus von Liebig and August Hofmann, and he was the son of Emanuel Merck (1794–1855), founder of the Merck corporation, a major German chemical and pharmaceutical company.

+Biosynthesis

+Papaverine is an isoquinoline alkaloid and the early steps in its biosynthesis from tyrosine are well established.
+The final step is known to be catalysed by the enzyme tetrahydroberberine oxidase, which oxidises (S)-tetrahydropapaverine:

+As of 2024, it is unclear whether (S)-tetrahydropapaverine derives from (S)-reticuline or (S)-coclaurine: the difference is whether the piperidine nitrogen atom is methylated at any point during the biosynthetic sequence.